kyma-project/website/content/blog-posts/2019-07-24-happy-birthday-kyma/index.md

 ## 02.05.2019 Netconomy went to production

 We did not wait too long and a few days after the 1.0 release we got confirmation of the first production environment user.
-Our early adopter, Netconomy, provided features for one of its clients that operate Kyma on their own.
+Our early adopter, [Netconomy](https://www.netconomy.net/), provided features for one of its clients and operates Kyma on their own.
 Netconomy will soon publish a guest blog post on the Kyma website describing their use cases.

 ![netconomy-crew](./2019-05-02_kyma_golive_netconomy.jpg)